GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 |Gluu Gateway            |192.168.56.104  |gg.mygluu.org    |Currently I use Ubuntu 16.04 LTS  |

-Since I am using virtual IP/hosts I write the following content to file `/etc/hosts` on each machine
+Since I am using virtual IPs/hosts, I need to add the following content to the `/etc/hosts` file on each machine:

 ```
 192.168.56.1 rs rs.mygluu.org